Simplified Overview of the Myers-Briggs Type Instrument –

 Putting the four letter choices together forms the 16 different combinations know as the MBTI.

-Keirsey and Bates simplified this into groups by temperament (the driving force for that particular type):
+Keirsey and Bates simplified this into groups by “temperament” (what they describe as the driving force for that particular type):

 Rationals – NTs process information from a logical frame of reference

-INTJ: The Architect – imaginative, strategic thinkers and planners.
+INTJ: The Mastermind – imaginative, strategic thinkers and planners.

-INTP: The Logician – innovative inventors with a thirst for knowledge.
+INTP: The Architect – innovative inventors with a thirst for knowledge.

-ENTJ: The Commander – bold, imaginative, strong-willed leaders.
+ENTJ: The Fieldmarshal – bold, imaginative, strong-willed leaders.

-ENTP: The Debater – smart, curious thinkers unable to resist a challenge.
+ENTP: The Inventor – smart, curious thinkers unable to resist a challenge.

 Idealists – NFs facilitate harmony in the lives of other human beings

-INFJ: The Advocate – quiet, mystical, yet inspiring and idealistic.
+INFJ: The Counselor – quiet, mystical, yet inspiring and idealistic.

-INFP: The Mediator – poetic, kind and altruistic people.
+INFP: The Healer – poetic, kind and altruistic people.

-ENFJ: The Protagonist – charismatic, inspiring leaders, who mesmerise.
+ENFJ: The Teacher – charismatic, inspiring leaders, who mesmerise.

-ENFP: The Campaigner – enthusiastic, creative and sociable free spirits.
+ENFP: The Champion – enthusiastic, creative and sociable free spirits.

 Guardians – SJs provide structure for human societies